talrejanikhil/hybrid-search-engine/README.md

 By combining the strengths of traditional text-based search algorithms with the visual recognition capabilities of deep learning models, hybrid vector search allows users to search for products using a combination of text and images.
 This can be especially useful for product searches, where customers may not know the exact name or details of the item they are looking for.

-This project is inspired from https://github.com/pinecone-io/examples/blob/master/learn/search/hybrid-search/ecommerce-search/ecommerce-search.ipynb and creates a small web app using Flask to showcase a hybrid e-commerce search engine
+This project is inspired from [here](https://github.com/pinecone-io/examples/blob/master/learn/search/hybrid-search/ecommerce-search/ecommerce-search.ipynb) and creates a small web app using Flask to showcase a hybrid e-commerce search engine.

 <h4>Essential pre-reads for this topic:</h4>

-Before you jump in to use this app, start by reading what [Pinecone](https://www.pinecone.io/) is and what are [Vector Databases](https://www.pinecone.io/learn/vector-database/).
+Before you jump in to use this app, start by reading what [Pinecone](https://www.pinecone.io) is and what are [Vector Databases](https://www.pinecone.io/learn/vector-database/).

 ![vector_db.png](vector_db.png)

 This project uses open source models from Huggingface.
-[CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32) for creating the embeddings for the images and [A multilingual clip mode](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) for the text queries.
+[CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32) for creating the embeddings for the images and [A multilingual clip model](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) for the text queries.

 We will also use the [fashion dataset](https://huggingface.co/datasets/ashraq/fashion-product-images-small) for this app.

 <h4>Setting up the application</h4>
 Install the required dependencies

 ```
 pip install -r requirements.txt
 ```